SteveAJubb/IoTInternships/README.md

 ```

 One important thing to note is that data of a similar type is linked through a shared 'measurement' (specified when inputting the infomation to InfluxDB in whatever way).
 Measurements usually contain data fields and classification tags.
 Ex:
+Note the you could only use this code if there was already data within the database.

 ```